danielkoll/PyRADS/README.md

 - cd $PyRADS/Test03.sw
 - python compute_sw_h2o.py 1000.
 1100.
 0.01 300. .

 NOTE: running pyDISORT over the entire solar+thermal spectrum at line-by-line resolution is computationally very costly.
-The brute-force approach here is feasible with sufficient computational resources, e.g., splitting the solar spectrum over many parallel processors.
+The brute-force approach taken here is feasible with sufficient computational resources, e.g., by splitting the spectral calculations up over many parallel processors.

 NOTE: resolution in test scripts was chosen for relative speed, not accuracy.
 For research-grade output and model intercomparisons, vertical and spectral resolution need to be increased.
 For some reference values, see Methods in Koll & Cronin (2018).